roplex/Phoenix_SUHI_KNIME_Workflow/README.md

 If you use this repository, please cite:

-Rop, A., Jain, Devika (2025).
-Designing Scalable Workflows for Spatial Analysis of Earth Observation Data with KNIME: A Case Study of Phoenix (May–August 2024).
+Rop, Alex; Jain, Devika (2025).
+Designing Scalable Workflows for Spatial Analysis of Earth Observation Data using KNIME: A Case Study of Phoenix (May–August 2024).

 [GitHub Repository](https://github.com/roplex/Phoenix_SUHI_KNIME_Workflow)